Top Democrat 'Confident' Mueller Will Testify 'Soon.' Here's What Congress Might Ask

 Among the reasons Mueller very likely does not want to sit in the congressional spotlight, one of the strongest may be to avoid revisiting the subplot involving Strzok, a former counterintelligence specialist, and a former FBI lawyer named Lisa Page.

-The two exchanged many messages on their official government phones that included a number of frank political opinions including those critical of Trump during the FBI's high-profile 2016 investigations.
+The two exchanged many messages on their official government phones that included a number of frank political opinions, some of which were critical of Trump, during the FBI's high-profile 2016 investigations.
+They have since said that they used the government phones to conceal an affair from their spouses.

 When an internal investigation brought those to Mueller's attention, officials have said, the special counsel removed Strzok from the unit.